-A stay@home mum, who is learning-by-doing online
+A stay@home mum who learns online

-Some important tips when learning-by-doing online
+Some tips when learning-by-doing online

 Throughout these years I learned through the hard way that your computer might be subjected to viruses or any other kind of digital threats, but also that as a non-tech-savvy experiencing with computerlogy, while not knowing what you’re doing, might bring about minor/major accidents within your personal computer system.
 If I had not saved my documents on a USB Key Darcocyte would have been lost forever.

 Sadly, it was not the same for all the rest of my work, but now I have well understood the lessons, and as often as possible I save my work on an external drive.
 If you are not tech-savvy, please, remember to always save your precious work on a flash drive or USB key, or else, always keep the contact number of a good informatician/ethical hacker at hand, otherwise if you’re a passionate technophile you can consider to take a course in computer programming so as to know in depth about your tech-tool.

 And as for you, how did your self-taught adventure started?